hebbaramrutha/Help-Text-Control-using-WPF/README.md

-# Help-Text-Control-using-WPF
+# WPF-help-text-control
 This WPF control will show the HTML text on hover of the image.
-It can be used to show information of the page and in rich text.
+It can be used to show information of the page in rich text.

 The tooltip display will adjust according to the text length.